yuruto-free/bluetooth-alpine-docker/README.md

 ```

 ### Check bluetooth connection
-Enter the bluetooth-environment container, then execute `bluetoothctl` command, i.e. type this command in host environment, then execute the following commands in docker container.
+First, type this command in host environment.
+Next, execute the following commands in docker container.

 ```sh
 # In host environment